What Is an Annuity?

-- If an employee withdraws funds before their annuity start date (the day of the first period in which an employee receives a payment) and their annuity is under a qualified plan, a part of the amount withdrawn is taxable.
+- If an employee withdraws funds before their annuity start date (the day of the first period in which an employee receives a payment) and their annuity is under a qualified plan, part of the amount is taxable.

 - If an employee withdraws funds on or after their annuity start date, the entire amount is taxable.